ren-id/blog/docs/otw.md

 - 2020-2021: Freelancer at PT Fast Food Indonesia, Tbk (KFC)
 - 2021-2022: Administration at PT Windu Nabatindo Lestari (Analytical Laboratory)

-## I am an autodidact

-I am learning HTML, CSS, Microsoft Office, OpenOffice, and LibreOffice by myself.
-I think Google Search empower me to get any information that I need.
-Internet is another world and I am always curious about anything.

-Send message on [WhatsApp](https://wa.me/6281258284641) or [Telegram](https://t.me/reno_id).
+# Learning
+Learning is my passion, and I proudly embrace the title of an autodidact.
+I have taught myself various skills, including HTML, CSS, Microsoft Office, OpenOffice, and LibreOffice.
+The vast resources of the internet, coupled with my unyielding curiosity, empower me to seek knowledge and stay informed.

+If you have any exciting opportunities or would like to discuss potential collaborations, please don’t hesitate to contact me.
+Feel free to reach out via email at i@ren.my.id or by phone at +6281258284641.

+Thank you once again for stopping by.
+I look forward to the possibility of connecting and contributing my skills to new ventures!

+Warm regards,

+Reno